cuter44/alipay-sdk/README.md

 POSTCARDWARE branch cuter44.alipay-sdk

-License-free, you can do whatever you want.
-PR are welcomed.
+As long as you retain the contributors' name, you are agreed to do whatever you want.
+PR/contributions are welcomed, as long as you agree with the upper line.
 Additionally, if you find this helps and want to encourage us, a postcard will be nice:

 5+0
 23-607, Huashan Dormitory, South China Agricultural University